Skip to main content

 Long-term disability insurance is a fully insured benefit and is administered by MetLife.

-1 Consistent with the Long-Term Disability Plan Document, the decision for approval of the benefit is made by the Third Party disability insurance company.
+1 Consistent with the Long-Term Disability Plan Document, the decision for approval of the benefit is made by the third-party disability insurance company.